AustinMatherne/thinX/README.md

 ### Comply with UTR

 The UTR utility adds each namespace supplied in the units.ini configuration file and searches the selected instance document for measures which match those defined in units.ini.
 If a match is found under a different namespace, the prefix for the proper namespace is used, and the capitalization of the measure is corrected if necessary.
+Measures for periods of time are ignored.

 ### Remove Unused Contexts

 The Unused Contexts utility searches the selected instance document for declared contexts that are not in use.
 All unused contexts are logged and removed from the file.

+### Duplicate Calculations

+The Duplicate Calculations utility searches the corresponding calculation linkbase of the selected instance document for duplicate calculation relationships.
+All duplicate calculations are logged.

 [1]: http://scottchacon.com/2011/08/31/github-flow.html